aryanxsabnekar/RAG_Chatbot/README.md

-These are all the packages installed on the working computer:
+These are all the packages installed on the working computer using pip install "":

 aiohappyeyeballs                         2.4.3